3rsw/Windows10MediaController/README.md

 # Windows10MediaController

-- Always visible media controller for Windows 10
+- Media controller for Windows 10
+- Remains visible even when using other windows (using compact overlay mode)
 - Basic media controls (play/pause/next/previous) and displays the song name and artist.
 - Works with YouTube, SoundCloud, Spotify and many more.
-- Created using UWP in order to take advantage of SMTC and can be built using visual studio
+- Created using UWP in order to take advantage of SMTC
+- Can be built using visual studio